JordanW56/First-Angular-Project/README.md

 ## Third Party Libaries

-This project uses the Lightbox libary to easily display items in a light weight gallery which allows both mouse / touch /keypresses to navigate with additonal options provided e.g. thumbnails / slideshow.
+This project uses the Fancybox library to easily display items in a light weight gallery which allows both mouse / touch /keypresses to navigate with additonal options provided e.g. thumbnails / slideshow.

 ## Build